 Poplar is one of the best paint-grade woods for cabinets.
 It is affordable and so easy to cut and mill.
 The Uniform texture of poplar adds a unique appearance to your cabinets.

-Even though poplar is a hardwood, it belongs to the soft hardwood family that softer than most the woods.
+Even though poplar is a hardwood, it belongs to the soft hardwood family that is softer than most the woods.

 Therefore, nailing, and screwing with poplar is easy and it has high workability.
 Poplar is great for beginners in woodworking as well.

 If you’re willing to paint the cabinets, Poplar is the best option for you.
-It takes paints so well and able to get any color you wish.
+It takes paints so well and is able to get any color you wish.

 The colors of poplar cabinets vary widely, and it doesn’t look great with the natural finish.

-But on the other hand, poplar is extremely porous and sOaks up paints like a sponge.
+But on the other hand, poplar is extremely porous and soaks up paints like a sponge.
 An additional primer is required to control the absorption rate.

 Poplar does not take stain well because of the nature of its fiber structure.
 If you use stain on Poplar cabinets, make sure to follow the correct procedure without ending up with a random blotchy, dull surface.